-Motor vehicle accidents are scary, and most people are in pain and quite shaken up afterwards.
-If you are involved in a motor vehicle accident, whether you are a driver, passenger, pedestrian or bicyclist, the following information may be very helpful.
+Motor vehicle accidents are scary.
+Most people are in pain and quite shaken up.
+Follow these guidelines if you are involved in a motor vehicle accident.
+This applies whether you are a driver, passenger, pedestrian or bicyclist.

 At the Scene of the Accident

 - First of all, call 911 and report the accident.
 Ask for the police and an ambulance.

 - Second, do not move the cars after an accident.
 Leave the cars where they are unless directed to move them by an authority figure.
 This includes the police, ambulance personnel, or the fire department.

 - Third, take pictures of the general scene, including any traffic control devises.
 Take pictures of all cars involved.
 Get the license plates.
 If you are injured at the scene, take pictures of your injuries too, Always make sure you can do this safely.

 - Fourth, DO NOT speak with anyone from the other vehicles involved.
 You may exchange names, addresses, phone numbers, and license and insurance information.
 But do not discuss how the accident happened or anything about possible injuries.
 Of course, if you think your injuries are immediately life threatening, tell someone.

 - Finally, wait at the scene for the police to arrive.

 While still at the scene, get the names and information of any witnesses who may have seen the accident.
 Give the police this information.
 You must report the accident to the police within 24 hours of the accident.